-With a side lighting project, the light emmited through the side wall of a single multi strand cable to produce a perimeter high light glow, or a glow effect if concealed within a cove.
+With a side lighting project, the light emitted through the side wall of a single multi strand cable to produce a perimeter high light glow, or a glow effect if concealed within a cove.
 This technique is a much better option to neon lighting when used commercially as there are no high voltages creating magnetic fiends which can play havoc with LV electrical systems, longer continuous runs can be achieved, the option of colour change and programming is available and the maintenance costs are considerably lower in comparison.
-For more information, you can search for maintenance company near me.

 Designing a System

-Creative Lighting Concepts specialises in fibre optic lighting systems, from concept and design to supply and installation, so call us today to discuss your project requirements.
+Creative Lighting Concepts specialises in fiber optic lighting systems, from concept and design to supply and installation, so call us today to discuss your project requirements.